 Digital wellness is defined as the intentional and healthy relationship with technology in the workplace and in personal life.

 Digital wellness begins with your eyes and travels down to the rest of your body.
-Headaches, aching, tired, dry or teary eyes, not sleeping well, back pain, tension in your neck, stiff shoulders and soreness from sitting all day, all chip away at your quality of life.
-Since we are all feeling this to some degree, we need to make changes to how we use our digital devices.
+Headaches, aching, tired, dry or teary eyes, not sleeping well, back pain, tension in your neck, stiff shoulders and soreness from sitting all day, all chips away at your quality of life.
+Since we are all feeling this, we need to make changes to how we use our digital devices.
 Your well-being partly depends on how you take care of yourself, and your eyes are no exception.